-Available as a workshop or, from 2016, an online course to study at your own pace
+Available as a workshop or, from spring 2017, an online course to study at your own pace

 Aimed at: Business owners and their staff who don’t want to become photographers but who do need to take usable photos for social media and PR purposes to promote their business.

 Pre-requisites: None – just bring your smartphone and/or digital camera

 Length: 2 hours – can be extended depending on what you want to cover

 Why you need this course: Photos play a key role in your marketing.
 The majority of people have a preference for visual learning, which means they engage better with pictures than words so you need photos that tell your story on your website, blog and in your printed marketing materials.
 They’re even more important now with social media because your tweets and Facebook posts are far more likely to get shared if they include an image.
 And if you issue press releases, with fewer local newspapers having their own photographers, you’ll need good images to accompany those as well.
 But if you’re a small business you might not have the budget to get a professional photographer in regularly so you’ll want your staff to be capable of producing usable photos of work you’ve done for clients, events you attended, etc.

 - Telling your story with photos

 - Tips and hints on getting great people pictures

 - Composition ideas to give your photos more impact

 - Getting your photos out there – sizing for social media, adding words, permissions, and naming